smsohan/smsohan.github.com/source/_posts/2021-02-19-frontend-engineering.markdown

 you can have a very rewarding and fast-paced career in frontend engineering.

-Modern froentend engineering is complex, but it's powered by sleek tools.
+Modern frontend engineering is complex, but it's powered by sleek tools.
 Most of the tooling is open-source and the community is vibrant with lots of conferences and meetups around the world.
 As a highly impactful frontend engineer, you can truly